pacocp/blog/_posts/2022-06-22-the-no-buy-year.md

 So I want to start my year of no buying things or, at least, "non-essential" things.
 This list of necessary things might change, but this is how I am going to start approaching this new idea.
 Thins that I can buy:
-- Food, cleaning supplies, everything of daily used.
+- Food, cleaning supplies, everything of daily use.
 - Eating at restaurants.
 - Gifts for people.
 - If I am travelling, I can buy something that would remind me to that place.